MicrosoftDocs/sql-docs/azure-sql/database/monitoring-with-dmvs.md

 ## Permissions

 In Azure SQL Database, depending on the compute size, deployment option, and the data in the DMV, querying a DMV may require either `VIEW DATABASE STATE`, or `VIEW SERVER PERFORMANCE STATE`, or `VIEW SERVER SECURITY STATE` permission.
 The last two permissions are included in the `VIEW SERVER STATE` permission.
 View server state permissions are granted via membership in the corresponding [server roles](security-server-roles.md).
-To determine which permissions are required to query a specific DMV, see the [documentation article](/sql/relational-databases/system-dynamic-management-views/system-dynamic-management-views) for that DMV.
+To determine which permissions are required to query a specific DMV, see [Dynamic management views](/sql/relational-databases/system-dynamic-management-views/system-dynamic-management-views) and find the article describing the DMV.

 To grant the `VIEW DATABASE STATE` permission to a database user, run the following query, replacing `database_user` with the name of the user principal in the database: